signaturebysarah1-oss/sbs/README.md

 | `super_admin` | Same administrative endpoint access as `admin`. |

 Token sign-up, sign-in, password recovery, and OAuth flows are provided by Supabase Auth.
 The backend route currently exposed for authentication is `GET /api/auth/me`.

 ---

+## Email Notifications

+After every successful quote submission and cart submission, the backend sends an internal HTML email notification to Signature By Sarah.
+The email is never sent to the customer.

+The notification includes the customer's name, email, phone, preferred contact method, order details, and a link to the admin panel.
+Emails are sent via Resend using the `RESEND_API_KEY` environment variable.
+If the email fails to send, the API response is not affected — the submission is already committed to the database.

+The branded email template is defined in `src/utils/emailBrand.ts` (shared constants and layout helpers), `src/utils/cartSubmissionEmail.ts` (cart-specific template), and `src/utils/quoteSubmissionEmail.ts` (quote-specific template).

+To replace the logo, update the `logoUrl` constant in `src/utils/emailBrand.ts`.

+---